 Mirrors are an essential item in tiny houses.
 Why?
 It’s because these brilliant reflectors effortlessly maximize the look of your open plan!

 First and foremost, mirrors can help you shine light on the darkest, hard to reach areas in your tiny home.
-Only tricky part is deciding where to place them to get the best reflect angle.
+The only tricky part is deciding where to place them to get the best reflect angle.
 To accomplish this in a quick manner, go for multiple mirrors.
 Preferably fashionable ones that match your interior design.

-Second, mirrors are really good at making a space seem bigger.
+Second, mirrors are really good at making space seem bigger.
 Don’t believe us?
 Try it!
-Once you equip your interior architecture with a couple of delightful and shiny mirrors, your small space it will appear much, much more roomier than before.
+Once you equip your interior architecture with a couple of delightful and shiny mirrors, your small space it will appear much, much roomier than before.

 Keep it Clutter-Free